 These spicy-sweet roasted almonds, made with almonds, chili pepper, cayenne, maple syrup, and salt, are a perfect vegan snack.
 Add to salads for instant appeal.

 Almonds are good for you.
 That’s undisputed.
 And these spicy-sweet almonds are just plain good.
-That’s proven with our tester comments below.
-So do we really need to discuss this any more?–Renee Schettler Rossi
+That’s proven by our tester comments below.
+So do we really need to discuss this anymore?–Renee Schettler

 LC Let There Be Almonds Note

 Folks tend to be gobsmacked by these sticky, spicy, seductive roasted almonds with a sweet heat—and we gotta say, we understand why.
 These simple little lovelies lend just the right pretense of sweet impropriety to an otherwise virtuous salad like, for instance, our Kale Harvest Salad.
 And that’s not all.
 We can think of all manner of other ways to indulge in these.
 We grab a handful in the afternoon.
 We set out bowls of them with cocktails.
 We grab another handful in the evening.
 We toss them with popcorn on game day.
 We pack them up all pretty and gift them come the holidays.
 We scatter a handful over ice cream.
 We could go on.
 But we’re going to stop, because we’d rather hear from you.
 How do you find them most fetching?
 Tell us in a comment below.

 Spicy-Sweet Roasted Almonds

 - 1 tablespoon neutral vegetable oil, such as grapeseed or canola